Search38 Results

 - Engage/Poll in EchoVideo for Faculty

-Explore how to engage students with polls by embedding them in a video or a presentation (PowerPoint or PDF).
-Create polls from scratch, edit, and reuse them in your presentations or videos.
-Refine and increase student learning and engagement with embedded polls and use them in your synchronous or asynchronous classes.
+Create polls from scratch, edit, and reuse them in videos.
+Refine and increase student learning and engagement, use interactive media in your synchronous or asynchronous classes.